-Children sharing a classroom: Initial considerations when the report is made and kept safe.
+Children sharing a classroom: Initial considerations when the report is made

+Any report of sexual violence is likely to be traumatic for the victim.
+It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.